jaydenw4157/github-tutorial/README.md

 * If you are looking at someone's repo, press the button in the top-right corner that says `fork`
 * Once you fork the repo, press **clone or downlaod** and copy the ssh key
 * Go to your workspace and put `git clone` then paste the ssh key link
-* * Using `git pull`brings changes from your remote repo to the local repo

 4. However, you won't be able to push or pull because the repository isn't yours, just a copy to someone else's.
 To solve that you have to send a pull request.
 Yo do that by:
 * Commiting your change to a file
 *   After that, got to github and click on **new pull request**
 *   When you click on new pull request, it should show what your were going to commit, make sure its there or you made a mistake
 *   Finally, press **create pull request** then the owner of the repo can decide whether to accept or deny the pull request
+*   If you accept a pull request, use `git pull` which brings changes from your remote repo to the local repo

 ---
 ## Rolling Back Changes